-If your boot gets a lot of use or you have dogs, you will need a cover that is easy to clean.
-Most rubber trays are not particularly easy to clean.
-You can wipe them down, but debris get lodged in the pattern or ridges.
-For a proper clean you may have to remove them entirely.
+If you use your boot a lot or have dogs, you’ll need a cover that’s easy to clean.
+Most rubber trays aren’t particularly easy to clean.
+You can wipe them down, but debris can get lodged in the pattern or ridges.
+For a proper clean, you may have to remove them entirely.

-The Hatchbag boot liner is made of a non-absorbent, wipe-clean material, making it incredibly easy to clean up after use.
+The Hatchbag boot liner is made of a non-absorbent, wipe-clean material, making it incredibly easy to clean after use.
 All you need is a damp cloth and you’re ready to go.
-Dirt comes off easily and liquid will not be absorbed.
-Since the liners fit so snugly there’s very low risk of dirt or water getting under the liner.
+Dirt comes off easily and liquid won’t soak in.
+Since the liners fit so snugly there’s very little risk of dirt or water getting underneath.

-If you want to take your pet along with you on a journey, you will need to ensure they are comfy and well protected.
+If you want to take your pet along with you on a journey, you’ll need to make sure they are comfortable and safe.

-You will also want to make sure your boot liner is durable and of a high standard.
-Cheaper boot liners tend to break a lot easier if under any sort of stress, therefore, make sure you invest properly early on – it will save you money in the long run!
+Look for features like odour protection and added comfort.
+Also, make sure the boot liner is durable and of a high standard.
+Cheaper liners tend to break a lot more easily if put under any sort of stress, so by investing properly early on, you save money in the long run!

 Find out more about the best boot liners to protect your car and dog with our expert guide here.